matjankusari/jml/README.md

 ```

-When the usecase is singular data i.e. like the first example then use the compiler directly.
+When the usecase is an object (can be as nested as needed) i.e. like the first example then use the compiler directly.
-When the usecase is an array of data then use a map function to render out individual data objects.
+When the usecase is an array of objects then use a map function to render out each individual object.

 Note: Must use map function with array.
-In case of large data set the compiler will blow out the js
+In case of large arrays the compiler will blow out the js
 stack available.
 To avoid this use the map function to render out individual data objects and then
 concatinate them using .join('') for example.